 Magnesium (Mg) and calcium (Ca) are also important macronutrients.
 The role of calcium is twofold: to regulate nutrient transport, and to support many enzyme functions.
-Magnesium is important to the photosynthetic process.
-These minerals, along with the micronutrients, which are described below, also contribute to the plant's ionic balance.

-In addition to macronutrients, organisms require various elements in small amounts.
+Magnesium is important to the In addition to macronutrients, organisms require various elements in small amounts.
 These micronutrients, or trace elements, are present in very small quantities.
 They include boron (B), chlorine (Cl), manganese (Mn), iron (Fe), zinc (Zn), copper (Cu), molybdenum (Mo), nickel (Ni), silicon (Si), and sodium (Na).